-As some of you already know, meanwhile about ten months ago, I converted to Christianity.
+As some of you already know, meanwhile in August 2018, I converted to Christianity.
 A change I had never, ever, ever expected myself to make in my life.

 New year, new intention.

-First, I flew to Bali for a second time, and then kept on extending my stay.
+First, I flew to Bali for a second visit, then kept on extending my stay.
 On the surface, my life seemed sunny.
-I was following my heart around the world, working from wherever and was now surrounded by sweet, hippie, happy, heartful friends, an abundance of healthy and delicious food, fun, sun, scooter, beach and palm trees.
-All my wish-list-items were checked off.
-Yet all excitement seemed to hide a sense of emptiness…which I would never admit to myself as I was supposed to be living my dream!
+I was following my heart around the world, working from wherever, and was now surrounded by sweet, hippie, happy, heartful friends, an abundance of healthy and delicious food, fun, sun, scooter, beach and palm trees.
+All my wish-list items were checked off.
+Yet the excitement seemed to hide a sense of emptiness… which I would never admit to myself as I was supposed to enjoy living my dream!
 Then it all began.

-At this point, I slowly started seeing the signs.
-They pointed into a direction I’d have preferred to deny.
+At this point, I finally started to see the signs.
+They pointed in a direction I’d have preferred to deny.
 Christianity was calling.
-But not as the pious and preachy way of living I always thought it would be.
+But it wasn’t in the pious and preachy way of living I always thought it would be.
 This change was coming from the inside out.

-My heart was leading me into a direction that
+My heart was leading me in a direction that

 my mind was not yet willing to walk.

 Opening my mind would mean opening the Bible.
 And although I resisted as long as I could, one day I ended up taking that leap of faith.
-And as I began reading the Bible, there was no turning back.
+As I began reading the Bible, there was no turning back.
 Something had been stirred.

 Page by page, my beliefs were seriously challenged and slowly changed.
-In my mind, the idea of God started to change from being a universal energy to a more personal (and patient) father-like figure, always there when I knock on the door and lovingly leading me.
-My concept of Christianity changed from following rigid religious rules to learning to live in a loving relationship with Christ and everyone else.
-My longing to Live in Love was changed from being a vague spiritual path to a daily process.
+In my mind, the image, identity, or idea that I had always had of God started to change.
+I went from seeing God as a universal energy to a more personal (and thankfully patient) father-like figure, always there when I knocked on the door, lovingly leading me.
+My idea of Christianity also changed from one of following rigid religious rules to learning to live in a loving relationship with Christ and everyone else.
+My longing to live with love was changed from a vague spiritual path to a daily process.

 “The heart has its reasons which reason knows nothing of”